winhowes/AuthTranslator/docs/denylist-config.md

 * **Path and method must match first.** Paths are anchored and support `*` (single segment) and `**` (remainder) wildcards.
 * **Every listed constraint must be present.** Headers, query parameters, and body fragments are all ANDed together.
-If a rule references both a query parameter and a header, **both must be present with one of the listed values** for the rule to fire.
+If a rule references both a query parameter and a header, for example, **both must be present with one of the listed values** for the rule to fire.
 * **Value comparisons are exact string matches.** There is no regex or partial matching.
 * **Bodies require a supported content type.** JSON and form bodies are parsed; other types skip matching and the rule will not apply.